Postgraduate research opportunities in Astrophysics

 Current funded opportunities

-- Watching as planets form
+- Watching as the planets form

-- Tracing ISM physics with evolved dust
+- Tracing the physics of the interstellar medium with evolved dust grains

 How to apply